Gemini 3.5 Flash review: Frontier performance at Flash pricing

 Here's where the original review overreached.
 It argued no other model touches Flash on price-to-performance, then ran the maths off the $0.35/$0.70 figure: less than half what a "DeepSeek V3.5" charges, one-seventh of GPT-5.5 Instant, one-seventeenth of Sonnet 4.6.

 With the real $1.50/$9.00 pricing, that arithmetic collapses.
-Claude Sonnet 4.6 is confirmed at $3 input / $15 output per million tokens (Anthropic API pricing 2026), so against verified numbers Flash is roughly half the input cost and a bit over half the output cost of Sonnet, not one-seventeenth.
-The DeepSeek comparison is shakier still: current 2026 coverage points to DeepSeek V4 (a V4 Flash tier reportedly around $0.14 input / $0.28 output), and the "V3.5" at $0.15/$0.60 with 85.8% MMLU cited here could not be confirmed (2026 LLM API pricing comparison).
+Claude Sonnet 4.6 is confirmed at $3 input / $15 output per million tokens (Anthropic API pricing 2026 (opens in a new tab)), so against verified numbers Flash is roughly half the input cost and a bit over half the output cost of Sonnet, not one-seventeenth.
+The DeepSeek comparison is shakier still: current 2026 coverage points to DeepSeek V4 (a V4 Flash tier reportedly around $0.14 input / $0.28 output), and the "V3.5" at $0.15/$0.60 with 85.8% MMLU cited here could not be confirmed (2026 LLM API pricing comparison (opens in a new tab)).

 What does survive is the practical point underneath the bad maths: the 1M context window changes what you can attempt.
 Flash can ingest documents and codebases that 128K models can't even load, and at its real price that's still a reasonable rate for high-volume, large-input work.